On this page:

 (make-list 3 1)

 By the examples above, we can see in Ruby, different operations are wrote in distinctive forms, but in Racket they are in same form: elements in one parenthesis.
-This each other resembled form of LISP impedes people differentiate them on a glimpse, thus the meaning of operations are more blamed on the function names(first word of elements in parenthesis).
+This each other resembled form of LISP impedes people differentiate them on a glimpse, therefore, the meaning of operations are more blamed on the function names(first word of elements in parenthesis).

-1.2 Chineseoid characters🔗
+1.3 Chineseoid characters🔗

-With the fact that chinese characters are just the implementation of using LiuShu for the communication of human, what I am doing here is using it to invent and design lots of chinese resembled characters(looks like chinese characters but can not be recognized by most Chinese people) for the concepts of Lisp and even the whole programming language world to make human interact better with it.
+With the fact that chinese characters are just the implementation of using LiuShu for the communication of human, what I am doing here is using it to invent and design lots of chinese resembled characters, where we draw the phrase chineseoid character, which is ideogram and especially called zi, means looking like chinese characters but can not be recognized by most Chinese people.

 Ming code